 26.10.2017 Press Release

-A further highlight was today’s official commissioning of the BMW Battery Storage Farm Leipzig, which will connect up to 700 BMW i3 high-capacity batteries.
-The large-scale battery storage system at the Leipzig plant will give batteries previously installed in BMW i3 cars a second life and put them to profitable use in a sustainable, energy-based business model.
+A further highlight was today’s official commissioning of the BMW Battery Storage Farm Leipzig.
+It will connect up to 700 BMW i3 high-capacity batteries.
+The large-scale battery storage system at the Leipzig plant will give batteries previously installed in BMW i3 cars a second life.
+It will also put them to profitable use in a sustainable, energy-based business model.

 “We are proud of the 100,000th BMW i3 built by our plant in Leipzig.
 The BMW i3 is the original, a true technological pioneer.
 With BMW i as our spearhead, we intend to remain the leading premium supplier of electro-mobility going forward.
 We are now looking ahead to the next member of the BMW i family, the i8 Roadster, which will expand our leading position in the field of electro-mobility.
 In 2025, we will offer our customers a total of 25 models with electrified drive trains,” said Krüger.
 “In the interests of sustainability, today we are also presenting a concept for the second use of BMW i3 high-voltage batteries.
 With our Strategy NUMBER ONE > NEXT, we are looking far beyond the car itself and driving change in our industry with totally new approaches and business models.”